Skip to content

 };

-Output format Logs are written to stderr with timestamps:
+Output format Logs are written to stderr by default with timestamps:

 [HH:MM:SS.mmm] [LEVEL] filename:line: message